thuEcstasy/RL-spec/README.md

 *Jacobi Forcing* is a new training technique that converts LLMs into native casual parallel decoders.
 Jacobi forcing keeps the casual AR backbone and fixes the AR-to-diffusion mismatch by training the model to handle noisy future blocks along its own Jacobi decoding trajectories.

-*Jacobi Forcing* yields an AR model which behaves like a diffusion-style decoder—decoding multiple tokens per pass, but still from left to right—with up to $4.5\times$ higher tokens-per-forward and $4\times$ wall-clock speedup on coding and math tasks, while retraining near-AR generation quality.
+*Jacobi Forcing* yields an AR model which behaves like a diffusion-style decoder—decoding multiple tokens per pass, but still from left to right—with up to $4.5\times$ higher tokens-per-forward and $4\times$ wall-clock speedup on coding and math tasks, while retaining near-AR generation quality.

 <p align="center">
   <picture>